nsusas3/SU19CSE299S01G06NSU/README.md

 <h3>Company profile</h3>
 The company profile will be different from a user profile.
 This will have the company's essential information and their projects and accomplishments.
 There will be a verified review option from the company’s employers and the other companies who have collaborated with them.

-<h3>A place for a startup project idea </h3>
-There will be a page where the users can post a detailed startup project idea to gain investment and resources from the different companies and even from other users from this social media platform.

-<h3>Business-related Q/A section</h3>
-There will be a question answer section kind of like stack overflow where the users can post problems and the people who are skilled in that field can answer them as a mean of professional courtesy.

 <h3>Installation</h3>
 This project is public and open source.
 So, if anyone wants to run this project on their device he/she would have to at first clone this project from this repository.
 After he/she has to do the following:
 <br>